 Slovakia’s Membership in International Organizations

-Slovakia and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
+Slovakia and the United States belong to a number of the same international organizations, including the UN, NATO, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Slovakia also is an observer to the Organization of American States.

 The U.S. Ambassador to Slovakia is Bridget Brink; other principal embassy officials are listed in the Department’s Key Officers List.